MohamedKaram97/Online-Retail-Data-Analysis-using-Analytical-SQL/README.md

 This project aims to analyze the data of an __Online Retail Store__ to gather some insights and make decisions based on *Products Popularity*, *Products and Customers Profitability*, *Customer Segmentation*, and some other metrics using __Analytical SQL__ such as *Window Functions*, *CTEs* ... etc.

-Also, the data is visualized through various charts to add more clearness to the insights and understand sales trends and uncover potential opportunities for growth.

 *The flow of the project is as the following:*
 - Data was ingested into `Oracle DBMs` through `DBeaver` after creating the tables in the database.
 - The analysis was done using *Analytical SQL* and *Window Functions*.